jurmous/async-hbase-client/README.md

   * Coprocessor on single row

 Implemented but needs to be checked:
-* Security.
-Simple/Kerberos.
+* Kerberos Security.
 It is based on the HBase implementation but refactored to work in a Netty Stack.
-* Scans spanning multiple regions.
-It is based on the HBase implementation but refactored to be Async.
-* Call failover.
-It is based on the HBase implementation but refactored to be Async.

 Not yet implemented:
 * Coprocessor over multiple rows/regions.
 Please provide an example since I am currently not using one yet.